The Lord of the Rings: The Rings of Power season 2: Critical response

 Angie Han of The Hollywood Reporter described the season as "too epic for its own good", praising the visuals but saying there were too many storylines and not enough focus on endearing the characters to the audience.
 Of critics who scored the season three stars out of five, The Guardians Jack Seale said Sauron's manipulations provided drama in what is otherwise mostly lore; James Jackson at The Times also said Sauron's deception of Celebrimbor was the best part of the season, with particular praise for Edwards, while the other storylines were "hopelessly overcooked, thrilling and even scary at times, a real slog at others"; and Maddy Mussen of The Standard said there were too many storylines and the season had similar pacing issues to the first, criticizing the approach of "one battle for every eight hours of television" but praising Vickers's performance.
 For The Washington Post, Lili Loofbourow said the series "improves in its second season.
 But not enough".
-Loofbourow was positive about some of the performances but criticized the slow pacing and the morality of the Orcs' storyline.
 Bob Strauss at TheWrap found the season to be boring despite the "sumptuous" visuals.
-He criticized the characters and dialogue, but praised the performances of Edwards and Mullan.
+He criticized the characters and dialogue, but praised Edwards and Mullan.
 While Strauss found House of the Dragon to be superior, he said The Rings of Power delivered on its climactic battle where the second season of that series did not.
 Other negative responses include Nick Hilton's two star review for The Independent, in which he called the season a "mirthless rollercoaster ride, rarely fraught with any tension", and Alison Herman's review for Variety which called the season a "boring slog" made only for people interested in Tolkien's lore.
 Herman was unable to follow most of the storylines and locations, other than Sauron's scenes which she said were the most compelling.